harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/debugging-duplicate-event-processing.md

 ## Conclusion

-This investigation taught us more about Entity Framework Core's internals than we ever intended to learn.
-We explored dependency injection scoping, DbContext options caching, change tracking, transaction lifecycle, and execution strategies.
+This investigation taught me more about Entity Framework Core's internals than I ever intended to learn.
+I explored dependency injection scoping, DbContext options caching, change tracking, transaction lifecycle, and execution strategies.

 All of which turned out to be red herrings.

 The actual bug?
 A simple double registration in test setup code.

 **The lesson:** Sometimes the simplest explanation is the right one.
-But you won't know that until you've eliminated all the complex ones.
+But I won't know that until I've eliminated all the complex ones.
 And sometimes that takes four days, three dead ends, and one desperate wild theory.

 Happy debugging!